 On the other hand, if you have spinal stenosis in your lumbar (lower back) region, nerve compression may cause you to have pain or cramping while walking or standing for awhile.
 Spinal stenosis in the lumbar region may also cause you to limp while walking.

-If you have neck or back pain and you suspect it may be caused by spinal stenosis, the first thing you should do is see a doctor.
-Spinal stenosis can be difficult to diagnose, because some of the symptoms can be caused by other conditions, such as herniated discs, arthritis of the spine, or bulging discs.
-Your doctor will be able to order tests to help rule out these other conditions and help you discover if spinal stenosis is the cause of your pain.
-Diagnostic tests ordered may include an MRI, an X-ray, or a CT scan.
+If you have neck or back pain and you suspect it may be caused by spinal stenosis, the first thing you should do is see a physician.
+Spinal stenosis can be difficult to diagnose because some of the symptoms can be caused by other conditions, such as herniated discs, arthritis of the spine or bulging discs.
+Your physician will be able to order tests to help rule out these other conditions and help you discover if spinal stenosis is the cause of your pain.
+Diagnostic tests ordered may include an MRI, an X-ray or a CT scan.

-If it turns out that you do have spinal stenosis, your doctor will work with you to create a treatment and pain management plan.
-Treatment options include changing your posture while walking or standing, exercises to help create more space in the spinal region, rest, medications, or in severe cases, surgery.
+If it turns out that you do have spinal stenosis, your physician will work with you to create a treatment and pain management plan.
+Treatment options include changing your posture while walking or standing, exercises to help create more space in the spinal region, rest, medications and, in severe cases, surgery.

-At Laser Spine Institute, we offer other treatment options that provide safe and effective pain relief on an outpatient basis.
-Contact us to learn how our revolutionary endoscopic procedures can help you rediscover a life without neck and back pain.
+At Laser Spine Institute, we offer other treatment options that provide pain relief on an outpatient basis.
+Contact us to learn how our minimally invasive procedures can help you find meaningful relief from neck and back pain.